szilard/ML-scoring/README.md

 Code [here](plumber-glmnet).

 Latency is ~25ms of which ~5ms is plumber and 20ms scoring with `glmnetUtils`.

-TODO: Breakdown scoring into one-hot encoding and the scoring proper with `glmnet`.
+Further inspection shows about 14ms doing the one-hot encoding in `glmnetUtils` and 1ms scoring with `glmnet`.
+TODO: What's the remaining 5ms?